VOCATIONAL EDUCATION TRAINING SCHEME, TL

 International Veteran/Volunteer Outreach Program.
 Australian, New Zealand, and other regional veterans will be invited to visit, volunteer and contribute to these education centres.
 The visitor accommodation will also act as hubs for historical, adventure and environmental tourism activities.

-Proposed Locations and Budget of Veteran Education Centres (VECs).
+Potential Locations and Budget of Regional Veteran Education Centres (VECs)

 VEC 1 - Daisula, Same, Manu-Fahi Municipality.